reasonwithoutrestraint/site/README.md

 	- Book: Jonas Olson - _Moral Error Theory_ (chp.
 9)
 	- Essay: Stephen Finlay - "The Error in the Error Theory"
 - Reasons/Motives:
+	- Internalism
 		- Bernard Williams - "Internal and External Reasons" from _Moral Luck_
+		- Stephen Finlay, "The Obscurity of Internal Reasons"
+		- Hille Paakkunainen, "Internalism and Externalism about Reasons"
+		- Kieran Setiya, "Internal Reasons"
+		- Michael Smith, "Internal Reasons"
+	- Externalism
+		- Essay: Christine Korsgard - "Skepticism About Practical Reasons"
+		- Essay: John McDowell - "Might There Be External Reasons?"
+		- T. M. Scanlon - "On Williams' Internal and External Reasons" (from _What We Owe to Each Other_)
+		- Book: Julia Marokovits - "Kantian Internalism" in _Moral Reason_
+	- Unknown
+		- Michael Smith, "A Constituvist theory of reasons"
+		- Stephen Darwall - "Making the 'Hard' Problem of Normativity Easier"
+	- Essay Collections
 		- Essays: _Internal Reasons: Contemporary Readings (MIT Readers in Contemporary Philosophy)_
-		- I. Williams and His Critics
-			- 1.Internal and External Reasons (1979) /​ Bernard Williams
-			- 2.Skepticism about Practical Reason (1986) /​ Christine Korsgaard
-			- 3.Might There Be External Reasons?
-(1995) /​ John McDowell
-			- 4.Reply to McDowell (1995) /​ Bernard Williams
-			- 5.Internal Reasons (1995) /​ Michael Smith
-		- II.Instrumentalism
-			- 6.Humean Doubts about the Practical Justification of Morality (1997) /​ James Dreier
-			- 7.Why Is Instrumental Rationality Rational?
-(2005) /​ Troy Jollimore
-			- 8.Putting Rationality in Its Place (1993) /​ Warren Quinn
-		- III.Kantian Conceptions
-			- 9.Selections from The Possibility of Altruism (1970) /​ Thomas Nagel
-			- 10.The Normativity of Instrumental Reason (1997) /​ Christine Korsgaard
-			- 11.The Possibility of Practical Reason (1996) /​ J. David Velleman
-			- 12.Velleman's Autonomism (2001) /​ Philip Clark
-		- IV.Alternatives
-			- 13.Beyond the Error Theory (2010) /​ Michael Smith
+		- Essays: _The Oxford Handbook of Reasons and Normativity_
-		- Contents note continued:
+	- Morality
-			- 14.Rationality and Virtue (1994) /​ Philippa Foot
-			- 15.Reasons and Motivation (1997) /​ Derek Parfit.
-	- Chapter: Philippa Foot - "Morality as a System of Hypothetical Imperatives"
 		- Book: Thomas Nagel - _The Possibility of Altruism_ (as in DGR)
 		- Book: David Gauthier - _Morals By Agreement_ (as in DGR)
-	- Essay: Christine Korsgard - "Skepticism About Practical Reasons"
-	- Stephen Darwall - "Making the 'Hard' Problem of Normativity Easier"
+		- Chapter: Philippa Foot - "Morality as a System of Hypothetical Imperatives"
 		- Essay: Nick Zangwill - "Externalist Moral Motivation"
 		- Essay: David Brink - "Externalist Moral Realism"
-	- Essay: John McDowell - "Might There Be External Reasons?"
-	- Book: Julia Marokovits - "Kantian Internalism" in _Moral Reason_
+		- Also see Philosophy of mind/action syllabus
 - Evolution:
 	- Essay: Selim Berker - "The Normative Insignificance of Neuroscience"
 	- Essay: Justin Clarke-Doane - "Moral Epistemology: The Mathematics Analogy"